komapper/komapper.github.io/content/en/docs/Reference/database-config.md

 ### templateStatementBuilder

-The `templateStatementBuilder` is a builder that generates `org.komapper.core.Statement` from SQL templates.
+The `templateStatementBuilder` is a builder that constructs `org.komapper.core.Statement` from SQL templates.

 By default, this property is resolved by the service loader.
-If the service loader cannot resolve the logger, this property throws an exception.
+If the service loader cannot resolve the builder, this property throws an exception.

 The following modules provide builder implementations: